voku/session2db/README.md

 ##Session2DB

-####A drop-in replacement for PHP's default session handler which stores session data in a MySQL database, providing both better performance and better security and protection against session fixation and session hijacking.
+####A drop-in replacement for PHP's default session handler which stores session data in a database, providing both better performance and better security and protection against session fixation and session hijacking.

-Zebra_Session implements *session locking* - a way to ensure that data is correctly handled in a scenario with multiple concurrent AJAX requests.
+Session2DB implements *session locking* - a way to ensure that data is correctly handled in a scenario with multiple concurrent AJAX requests.

 It is also a solution for applications that are scaled across multiple web servers (using a load balancer or a round-robin DNS) and where the user's session data needs to be available.
 Storing sessions in a database makes them available to all of the servers!

 The library supports "flashdata" - session variable which will only be available for the next server request, and which will be automatically deleted afterwards.
 Typically used for informational or status messages (for example: "data has been successfully updated").

-Zebra_Session is was inspired by John Herren's code from the [Trick out your session handler](http://devzone.zend.com/413/trick-out-your-session-handler/) article and [Chris Shiflett](http://shiflett.org/articles/the-truth-about-sessions)'s articles about PHP sessions.
+Session2DB is was inspired by John Herren's code from the [Trick out your session handler](http://devzone.zend.com/413/trick-out-your-session-handler/) article and [Chris Shiflett](http://shiflett.org/articles/the-truth-about-sessions)'s articles about PHP sessions.

 The code is heavily commented and generates no warnings/errors/notices when PHP's error reporting level is set to E_ALL.

 ##Features

-- acts as a wrapper for PHP’s default session handling functions, but instead of storing session data in flat files it stores them in a MySQL database, providing better security and better performance
+- acts as a wrapper for PHP’s default session handling functions, but instead of storing session data in flat files it stores them in a database, providing better security and better performance

 - it is a drop-in and seamingless replacement for PHP’s default session handler: PHP sessions will be used in the same way as prior to using the library; you don’t need to change any existing code!